 - Statistics for High-Dimensional Data, Mathematics Master, VU University.

-Topics: penalized regression, network estimation, multiple testing, shrinkage, emprical Bayes.
-Teachers: Wessel van Wieringen and Mark van de Wiel.
+- Topics: penalized regression, network estimation, multiple testing, shrinkage, empirical Bayes.
+Teacher: Wessel van Wieringen.

 - Statistics, Bachelor Medical Natural Sciences, VU University Amsterdam.
 A general introduction to statistics from elementary probablistic concepts, descriptive statistics, t-test, ANOVA, regression, and nonparametric equivalents of the latter.
 Teacher: Wessel van Wieringen.